 And it started to take a toll on my body.

-My skin was dry and cracked, my nails started to get brittle and would break easily, my hair dried out and started to whither away, my face would constantly breakout and I was tired all the time.
+My skin was dry and cracked, my nails started to get brittle and would break easily, my hair dried out and started to wither away, my face would constantly breakout and I was tired all the time.

 And my body began to heal itself.

-It also seemed that I was brighter, in a way.
+Not to mention, it also seemed that I was brighter, in a way.
 Like I was glowing from the inside out.